alokmenghrajani/decv/README.md

 # Running

 The easiest way to run the code is to use [Docker](https://www.docker.com/), as following.
 The code should run fine without Docker, as long as the various dependencies are available.
+It is recommended that you validate your crypto library in an environment identical to your production environment (i.e. it's preferable to validate hardware wallets on the actual hardware since the underlying library might run different code paths on different processors).

     $ docker build -t decv . && docker run --rm -it decv
     # ./python/decv.py --libsecp256k1 generate 10000 | ./python/decv.py --libsecp256k1 verify